dbiele/Cordova_TypeScript_RequireJS_/README.md

 ![](documentation_img/note.PNG)Note.
 Once the paths are changed, no changed need to be made to tsd.json.
 All updates will be done through the command prompt and TSD.

 ###Reinstall the d.ts files using Gulp###
 Now run the tsd task in the Task Runner Explorer (View > Other Windows > Task Runner Explorer).
 Running the tsd task will download and place the files into scripts/typings.
 This is alot of work just to download d.ts files, but when sharing projects it's important!
+You can also use `tsd reinstall -so` to reinstall the d.ts files.
 ![](documentation_img/tsd_reinstall.PNG)

 ###Installing new d.ts files###
-When new d.ts files are need for a project, use the command prompt to download and install.
+When new d.ts files are needed for a project, use the command prompt to download and install.
 Example `tsd install winjs -s`
 ![](documentation_img/tsd_winjs.PNG)

 ##Use Bower##